Lemala Ewanjan is located in the Seronera area, on the western slopes of Makoma Hill.

 Lemala Ewanjan: Our full report

-Lemala Ewanjan has 9 tents set on the western slopes of Makoma Hill, affording lovely views of the sun setting over the plains.
-Each wooden floored tent has two queen sized, or one king sized bed, with the rooms with the king sized bed being the more spacious of the two.
+Lemala Ewanjan has 12 tents set on the western slopes of Makoma Hill, affording lovely views of the sun setting over the plains.
+Each wooden floored tent has two queen sized, or one king sized bed - the tents with the king sized bed are the slightly more spacious of the two.
 The beds are chunky, with leather upholstery and bright orange bedspreads.
 Up to two adults and two children can be accommodated in each tent.
-A quirky writing desk made of an old suitcase stands in one corner of the bedroom, and there’s also a dressing table, a lockable trunk and comfortable lounge area with green armchairs and tea and coffee making facilities.
+A quirky writing desk made of an old suitcase stands in one corner of the bedroom, and there's also a dressing table, a lockable trunk and comfortable lounge area with green armchairs and tea and coffee making facilities.

-Each tent has an en-suite bathroom with flush toilet and running water, and 24-hour solar lighting.
+Each tent has an en-suite bathroom with a flush toilet and running water for the basin, and 24-hour solar lighting.
 The water for the bucket showers needs to be requested, and hot water will be brought to the tents.
 This water is enough for a 3-4 minute shower.
 Bathrobes, hand soap, and soft white towels are provided, as well as insect repellant.
-In one corner of the bathroom is a gold frames mirrors and matching gold sink.
+In one corner of the bathroom is a gold frame mirrors and matching gold basin.

 The main areas have a separate living and dining area, with a central bar area joining the two.
-Expect leather sofas, office style leather swivel chairs, chandeliers, chunky wooden furniture and rugs strewn over the floor.
+Leather sofas, office style leather swivel chairs, chandeliers, chunky wooden furniture and rugs strewn over the floor.
 The lounge is especially comfortable, with many cushions dotted about, and a bookshelf filled with games and books.
-A small curio shop hides in one of the cupboards and there’s a charging point in the corner of the lounge to charge up batteries.
+A small curio shop is stacked into one of the cupboards and there's a battery charging point in the corner of the lounge.

-Outside the main areas, a few chairs look towards the campfire, where guests relax with a drink before dinner and regale the day’s adventures.
+Outside the main areas, a few chairs look towards the campfire, where guests relax with a drink before dinner and regale the adventures of their day.

 You'll most likely visit Lemala Ewanjan with your own private driver-guide as part of a longer trip, but it is also possible to fly in and use the camps own vehicles and guides.